atk4/data/docs/quickstart.rst

 Persistence
 ^^^^^^^^^^^

-When you first create model using `new Model` it will just exist as an independent container.
-By passing `$db` as a parameter you are also associating your model with that specific persistence.
+When you create instance of a model (`new Model`) you need to specify :php:class:`Persistence` as a parameter.
+If you don't you can still use the model, but it won't be able to :php:meth:`Model::load()` or :php:meth:`Model::save()` data.

 Once model is associated with one persistence, you cannot re-associate it.
 Method :php:meth:`Model::init()` will be executed only after persistence is